Ken Singleton

 Kenneth Wayne Singleton (born June 10, 1947) is an American former professional baseball player and television sports commentator.
-He played in Major League Baseball as an outfielder and designated hitter from 1970 to 1984, most prominently as a member of the Baltimore Orioles where, he was a three-time All-Star player and was a member of the 1983 World Series winning team.
+He played in Major League Baseball (MLB) as an outfielder and designated hitter from 1970 to 1984, most prominently as a member of the Baltimore Orioles, where he was a three-time All-Star player and was a member of the 1983 World Series winning team.
 He also played for the New York Mets and the Montreal Expos.

-In 1982, Singleton was named the recipient of the prestigious Roberto Clemente Award and in 1986, he was inducted into the Baltimore Orioles Hall of Fame.
+In 1982, Singleton was named the recipient of the Roberto Clemente Award and, in 1986, he was inducted into the Baltimore Orioles Hall of Fame.
+He went on to a long career as a broadcaster, most prominently for the New York Yankees from 1997 to 2021.

+Early life

+Singleton was born in Manhattan, a borough of New York City, and raised in nearby Mount Vernon.
+He played baseball in the Bronx Federation League at Macombs Dam Park, across the street from Yankee Stadium.

+Singleton graduated from Mount Vernon High School, where he played baseball and basketball.
+After graduating in 1965, Singleton enrolled at Hofstra University on an athletic scholarship for basketball.